To work in partnership with our communities to provide quality allied health education and research

 Staff in the School of Community Health are committed to work with regional and rural communities to train and graduate future health professionals; we use research to find answers to community questions; and we work together to support people to become agents for positive change within their community.

-The School operate across two Charles Sturt University campuses in New South Wales, Albury-Wodonga Campus on the state border between New South Wales and Victoria and on the Orange Campus in the Central West of New South Wales.
+The School operates across three campuses in New South Wales, Albury-Wodonga Campus on the state border between New South Wales and Victoria, Orange Campus in the Central West and Port Macquarie on the North Coast.

 PO Box 789

 ALBURY NSW 2640